phimeyer/phimeyer.github.io/_pages/about.md

 I research politics with particular interest and expertise in:
 - Judicial Politics, Judicial Behaviour, and Judicial Public Relations
 - Political Communication
-- Comparative Policy Agendas
+- Policy Agenda Dynamics
-- Comparative Political Institutions
+- Political Institutions

 I am also interested in novel developments in political methodology, such as automated text analysis and various applications of big data in political research.